Build a Knowledge Base

 Document Ingestion

 Sources: PDFs, Word docs, markdown, Confluence, Notion, Google Docs.
 Most tools support multiple formats.
 Documents are split into chunks for retrieval.
-Default chunking often works.
-Tune if results are poor: smaller chunks for precision, larger for context.
-Add new docs as they are created.
-Set up sync from source systems when possible.
-Stale docs lead to wrong answers.
+Default chunking works for most use cases; tune if results are poor (smaller chunks for precision, larger for more context).

 AI-Powered Search

-Semantic search finds by meaning, not just keywords.
-How do I reset my password matches docs about account recovery even without those words.
-How it works: embeddings plus vector search.
-Query is embedded; similar chunks are retrieved.
-Optionally, an LLM generates an answer from retrieved chunks (RAG).
+How it works: query is embedded, similar chunks are retrieved, optionally an LLM generates an answer from those chunks (RAG).
 Built into many KB platforms.
-Or use a vector DB (Pinecone, Weaviate) plus embedding API plus LLM for custom.
+Or use a vector DB (Pinecone, Weaviate) plus embedding API plus LLM for a custom setup.

 RAG Setup for Internal Docs

-RAG retrieves relevant chunks, feeds them to the LLM, generates an answer grounded in your docs.
-Reduces hallucinations.
 Setup: ingest docs, embed, store in vector DB.
-At query time: embed query, retrieve top k chunks, prompt LLM with chunks, return answer.
+At query time: embed the query, retrieve top k chunks, prompt LLM with those chunks, return answer.
 Tuning: adjust chunk size, retrieval count (k), and prompt.
-Answer only from the provided context.
-If unsure, say so.
+Instruct the model to answer only from the provided context and say so when it's not sure.

 User-Facing vs. Internal Knowledge Bases